 We went to bed in the wind and woke up in the wind…I don’t think I’ve ever been so windswept in my life!
 It was a different sort of birthday, but still full of wine, sunbathing, swimming (FREEZING!) and exploring!

 Oh, and windbreaker creation.
 Turns out that the canoe is pretty good for that, in combination with a tarp.

 There was also plenty of phone signal, which felt very strange for us!
 We’re usually always off the grid for our birthday camping trips.

 In the 38 hours we were at Van Hyce, three or four boats passed us.
 For Okanagan Lake, that is very unusual.
 It’s an extremely busy lake for day tourists.
 That’s how we knew the winds must have been bad.
 When the gales were at their highest, we actually saw a 30 foot sailboat almost capsize.

-The waves were still reasonably big, but the wind was at least on our side this time.
-It took around four hours to paddle the 25km back to Penticton (compared to 5 on the way up, against the wind) and it was quite satisfying to land on the beach, portage the 600m home and be done by 2pm.
+The waves were still reasonably big, but the wind was, at least, on our side this time.
+It took around four hours to paddle the 25km back to Penticton (compared to 5 on the way up, against the wind).
+The last few kilometres were the worst, since the waves were pushing us further east than we needed to go.

 It was quite satisfying to land on the beach, portage the 600m home and be done by 2pm.
 A good, but challenging-at-times trip!

 Okanagan Mountain Park: The details